North Arlington High School: Athletics

 The boys' basketball team won the Group I state championship in 1953 (defeating Riverside High School in the tournament final), 1956 (vs. Bordentown Regional High School) and 1957 (vs. Wildwood High School).
 The 1953 team finished the season with a record of 18-5 after winning the Group I title with a 66-60 win against Riverside High School in the championship game played at the Elizbeth Armory.
 The 1957 won the Group I championship game with a 68-39 win against Wildwood at Dillon Gymnasium of Princeton University.

-The 2001 girls basketball team under Head Coach Joseph Spaccavento won the North I Group I state sectional championship over Bogota High School by a final score of 49-48.
+The 2001 girls' basketball team won the North I Group I state sectional championship over Bogota High School by a final score of 49-48.

-The girls volleyball team won the Group I state championship in 2004 (against runner-up Bogota High School).
+The girls' volleyball team won the Group I state championship in 2004 (against runner-up Bogota High School).

 The boys bowling team won the Group I state championship in 2019.